-Most of my life I have done what I needed to do or what I should do.
+For most of my life, I have done what I needed to do or what I should do.
 Now the question was about what I wanted to do.

-Listening to others who are dying from a terminal illness, I realized that often what many of us want is just to do ordinary things—wash the dishes, clean the house, go for walks, work in the gardens, go for a swim, use an exercise machine.
-And, most importantly, be with the people we love.
+Listening to others who were dying from a terminal illness, I realized that often what many of us want is just to do ordinary things—wash the dishes, clean the house, go for walks, work in the gardens, go for a swim, or use an exercise machine.
+Most importantly, we want to be with the people we love.

 For me, this meant spending time with loved ones doing what they loved doing.
-So, during this past year, I have gone to an opera, The Ryder Cup golf tournament, Vikings football games, a glorious day at a spa, Hawaii, and Florence, Italy, all with my treasured family members.
+During this past year, I have gone to an opera, The Ryder Cup golf tournament, Vikings football games, a glorious day at a spa, Hawaii, and Florence, Italy—all with my treasured family members.

 4. What really matters?

-After several months of living with my illness, I knew that what gives my life meaning, what really matters to me, are relationships—relationships with myself, with other people, with animals, with the natural world.
-Creating or nurturing these relationships is what I value most.
+After several months of living with my illness, I knew that what gives my life meaning, what really matters to me, are relationships—relationships with myself, with other people, with animals, and with the natural world.
+Creating and nurturing these relationships is what I value most.